How do I get information about PRA?

 How is Middle School different from K-5?

 PRA’s middle school program begins in 6th grade.
 Classes are departmentalized and students change teachers for all subjects such as math, science and language arts.
 Middle School is housed in a separate section of our facility which contains lockers and larger classrooms.
-Sixth graders experience Outdoor Education each year in the mountains and 8th graders make a trek to Washington D.C. each spring.
+Sixth and seventh graders experience Outdoor Education each year in the mountains and 8th graders make a trek to Washington D.C. each spring.
 Students, teachers and parents enjoy the smaller setting (approximately 140 students as opposed to 1000 in traditional middle schools) and the individualized attention that only a small school can offer.

 Where will my child go to high school?